NEONScience/neon-data-institute-2016/org/tutorialSeries/pre-institute3-rmd.md

 ---
 ## Welcome to pre-Institute Week 3

-The goal of the pre-institute materials is to ensure that everyone comes to the Institute better prepared to work in a collaborative research environment, using reproducible approaches and tools.
-In week 3, we will cover cover use of the R Markdown file format to document code and efficiently publish code results / outputs.
+In week 3,  use the R Markdown file format to document code and efficiently publish code results / outputs.
 You will practice your git skills by publishing your work in the **NEON-WorkWithData/DI16-NEON-participants** GitHub repository.

 Please complete the activity and submit your work to the GitHub repo by **11:59 Thursday June 16th.**